saraparveen26/Data-Visualization---US-Border-Crossing/README.md

 # *Weather Data*

-For weather-related analysis, we narrowed our time frame to just 2018 and grouped so we had only one row for each Port Name (116 unique Ports) based on unique timestamp (one timestamp for each month in 2018).
-The reason for narrowing data for one year was that there was limit on OpenWeatherMap API for historical data retrieval of 2000 entries per day even with subscription.
+For weather-related analysis, we narrowed our time frame to just 2018 and grouped the data so we had only one row for each Port Name (116 unique Ports) based on the unique timestamp (one timestamp for each month in 2018).
 The retrieved data for five different weather variables were added to the dataset which was then imported to another CSV.

 ## Limitations

 The limitations of the border crossing data were that it only had information for a limited time period and that it only showed activity for inbound US border crossing date.
 The data set only had information up to 2019 and the 2019 data only went up to February.
 Had we had access to information up to possibly 2022, we could have provided some more current insight.
 For the purposes of our project, we chose to analyze a 10-year span from 2009 to 2018 as those were the most recent years with information available for the entire years.

+The limitation of the weather conditions API was that it was only for the year of 2018.
+The data was narrowed down to one year because there was limit on OpenWeatherMap API for historical data retrieval of 2000 entries per day even with subscription.

 ## Analysis and Findings